-Gerald Patrick Cronin was born in the 2nd quarter of 1894 in Dorking, Surrey to 1st Class officer of the Inland Revenue James Cronin and Maud Cronin nee French.
+Gerald Patrick Cronin was born in the 2nd quarter of 1894 in Dorking, Surrey to Inland Revenue officer James and Maud Cronin (nee French).

 At the time of the 1901 Census, the family lived at Main Road, Handsworth, Sheffield, Yorkshire.
 James was still working at the Inland Revenue, while Maud was looking after their children: James French, Maud Marion, Gerald Patrick, Eileen Mary and Kathleen Ellen.